mshafei721/Vidmelt/README.md

 -   Use the web interface to upload your `.mp4` video file.
 -   Monitor the real-time progress updates directly on the page.
--   Once processing is complete, a link to download the summary Markdown file will appear.
+-   Once processing is complete, a link to download the summary Markdown and the raw transcript will appear.

 ## 📂 Project Structure